RocketDerp/April14_2025/Grim_Blunt/USA/January_2026_No_Kings_No_Pluribus.md

 3. Love one another
 4. February 28, 1954 a teacher from Atlanta USA cracked the code on hate.
 And we don't desire hate.
 5. Open and free medical knowledge and school teaching information, training, courseware
+6. We see the errors of our way: Fox News isn't just one man Murdoch, it's an attraction like Neil Postman wrote 11 years before Fox News, in 1985 book vs. October 7, 1996 Fox.
+7. We can't chant: we see an error, we are learning our error, "Amused To Death" is Fox News.
+We let it go for nearly 30 years since October 7, 1996 and we were way too slow to recognize what [prizing "Celebration of Ignorance" does to us](/Quotes_Pile/Carl_Sagan_Quotes.md), we all, we the people, Pluribus.

 Instead, we are so good at marketing and advertising Trump rules and so do hundreds of other aggressive men next in in for Trump.